linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 07 Mortgage Markets.md

 We now construct the amortization schedule for this mortgage.

-# EXAMPLE 7-2 Construction of an Amortization Schedule
+## Example 7-2: Construction of an Amortization Schedule

 Using the monthly payment calculated on the mortgage in Example 7-1, we construct a partial amortization schedule in Table 7-1.
 Column 1 is the month in the 360-month loan period.
 Column 2 is the balance of the mortgage outstanding at the beginning of each month.
 Column 3 is the monthly payment on the mortgage, calculated in Example 7-1.
-Column 4, Interest, is the portion of the monthly payment that represents the pure interest payment based on the loan balance outstanding at the beginning of the month (beginning loan balance \times 8\% /12).
-Column 5, Principal, is the portion of the monthly payment that represents the repayment of the mortgage's principal (monthly payment - monthly interest, or in this example for month 1, \ 880.52 - \ 800 = \$ 80.52) .
-Column 6 is the balance of the mortgage principal outstanding at the end of the month (beginning loan balance
+Column 4, Interest, is the portion of the monthly payment that represents the pure interest payment based on the loan balance outstanding at the beginning of the month (beginning loan balance × 8%/12).
+Column 5, Principal, is the portion of the monthly payment that represents the repayment of the mortgage's principal (monthly payment - monthly interest, or in this example for month 1, $880.52 - $800 = $80.52).
+Column 6 is the balance of the mortgage principal outstanding at the end of the month (beginning loan balance - principal [column 5]).

-# CALCULATOR HINTS

-$N = 30\times 12 = 360$

-$PV = -120,000$

-$I = 8 / 12 = 0.666667$

-${FV} = 0$

-CPT PMT = 880.52

-[columns 2] - principal [column 5]).
 This value becomes the beginning balance in the next month.
 The full amortization schedule is shown in Appendix 7A to the chapter (available through Connect or your course instructor).

+**Calculator Hints:**

+- N = 30 × 12 = 360
+- PV = -120,000
+- I = 8/12 = 0.666667
+- FV = 0
+- CPT PMT = 880.52

 Notice that the total payments made by the mortgage borrower over the 30-year life of the mortgage are  \$316,987.20.
 Of this amount,\$ 120,000 is repayment of the original principal.
 Thus, the borrower pays a total of 196,978.20 in interest over the life of the mortgage.
 Figure 7-7 illustrates the proportion of each payment that is interest versus principal.
 Notice that during the early years the majority of each payment is interest and very little goes toward the repayment of principal.
 As the mortgage approaches maturity the majority of each payment is principal and very little goes to paying interest.